 Horticultural Therapy at Tucson Botanical Gardens

-The profession of Horticultural Therapy traces its roots in the United States to what is now Friends Hospital in Philadelphia where, in the 1880’s, the first greenhouse for use in treatment of the mentally ill was built.
-In the early 1900’s, the Menninger Clinic in Topeka, Kansas, implemented the use of gardening in treating those with mental illness.
-Since World War II, horticultural therapy has been developed as a treatment for those with a variety of disabilities, including mental illness, cardiac disease, cancer, AIDS, developmental disabilities, Alzheimer’s Disease, visual impairments, and brain injury.
+The profession of Horticultural Therapy traces its roots in the United States to what is now Friends Hospital in Philadelphia where, in the 1880s, the first greenhouse for use in treatment of the mentally ill was built.
+In the early 1900s, the Menninger Clinic in Topeka, Kansas, implemented the use of gardening in treating those with mental illness.
+Since World War II, Horticultural Therapy has been developed as a treatment for those with a variety of disabilities, including mental illness, cardiac disease, cancer, AIDS, developmental disabilities, Alzheimer’s Disease, visual impairments, and brain injuries.
 It is used with all ages and by professionals in such diverse settings as hospitals, long-term care facilities, schools, prisons, group residences and day programs.
-Additionally, nearly all the major botanical gardens in the East and Midwest have Horticultural Therapy programs.
+Additionally, nearly all of the major botanical gardens in the East and Midwest have Horticultural Therapy programs.

-More information about our programs contact Juliet Niehaus, Horticultural Therapy Director at 520-326-9686 ex. *26 or firstname.lastname@example.org
+For more information about our Horticultural Therapy programs, please contact Katie Rogerson, Director of Education & Public Engagement, at 520-326-9686 ex. *39 or firstname.lastname@example.org